By John P. Monroe, RA

 Infrared thermography is becoming an increasingly common diagnostic tool for engineers, architects, and building investigators.
 Used effectively, it can help locate defects in the design and construction of buildings and building systems, saving clients time and money.
 Below is an example of how I used infrared thermography to help solve a water infiltration problem.

 One of my frequent assignments at RAND Engineering & Architecture, PC is conducting leakage evaluations.
 I was recently assigned a leakage investigation at a college dormitory building in New York City.
-The building is 15 stories high with Picture 1a centrally located three-car elevator system.
+The building is 15 stories high with a centrally located three-car elevator system.
 The elevator bulkhead on top of the main roof houses electrical equipment in the front section and mechanical equipment and the elevator cars in the back.

 Each dormitory suite has a kitchen and bathroom, and the bathrooms adjoin the rear wall of the elevator shaft, as depicted in the plan to the right.